bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

 memory using `free` when it is no longer needed to avoid a [memory leak](https://en.wikipedia.org/wiki/Memory_leak).
 A memory leak occurs when addresses are allocated but not freed, and the number of available places to store data decreases.
-Hence upon freeing memory, new values could be stored in the addresses above.
+Upon freeing memory, new values could be stored in the addresses above.

 Note how there are six elements in the array, but the last element in the array is `*(pointer_1 + 5)` because the array effectively starts at `*(pointer + 0)`.
-Hence, arrays in C are [zero indexed](https://en.wikipedia.org/wiki/Zero-based_numbering); the first element starts with zero and ends with a value of one less than the total length of the array.
+Arrays in C are [zero indexed](https://en.wikipedia.org/wiki/Zero-based_numbering); the first element starts with zero and ends with a value of one less than the total length of the array.
 This takes some getting used to for many